phoe/protest/README.md

 Returns true if the first was previously squeezed and false otherwise."
   (:generic wigglep ((object fist)) :generalized-boolean) "Checks if anything wiggled inside the fist since its last squeeze.")

-(define-test-case fist-wiggle (:tags (fist wiggle)
-                               :attachments ("fist-wiggle.png"))
-    "This is a sample test case."
-  "Enter the fist and let it close."
-  "Wiggle inside."
-  "Assert that the fist is still closed.")

-(define-test-case fist-wiggle-death (:tags (fist wiggle killable)
-                                     :attachments ("fist-wiggle-death.png"))
-    "This is another sample test case."
-  "Enter the fist and let it close."
-  "Wiggle inside."
-  "Kill the fist."
-  "Wiggle inside."
-  "Assert that you can wiggle out of the fist.")
 ```

 Produces the following effects: